zhanghe9704/tpsa/readme.md

 This code is developed based on Dr. Lingyun Yang's tpsa codes in C++ .
 His codes (tpsa.cpp and tpsa.h) are included in this repository.
 They are untouched, except for a few functions that are commented off and replaced by functions in tpsa_extend.cc.
-Please get permission from Dr. Lingyun Yang before you redistribute tpsa.cpp and tpsa.h.